sirkibsirkib/middleman/README.md

     1. Inside the mio poll loop, call some variant of `Middleman::recv` at the appropriate time.
 Your job is to ensure that you _always drain all the waiting messages_. `recv` will never block, so feel free to spuriously try and recv something.
     1. use your middlemen to `send` as necessary.

 That's it.
 The flow isnt' very different from that of the typical Tcp setting.
-The dance simply involves linking up your TcpStream, Middleman, and `mio::Poll` objects into a nice bundle such that you can treat
+The bulk of the work involves getting your Poll, Middleman and TcpStream objects to all work nicely together.
+For more detailed examples, see the [tests](https://github.com/sirkibsirkib/middleman/blob/master/src/tests.rs).

 ## Where Mio ends and Middleman begins
 When implementing high level algorithms, one likes to think not of _bytes_ and _packets_, but rather of discrete _messages_.
 Enums and Structs are more neat mappings to these theoretical constructs than byte sequences are.
 Middleman aims to hide all the byte-level stuff, but hide nothing more.